 November 30th (Saturday), 8am -3°C, 30cm of snow on the summit

-I was wondering if the slopes would still be open for a while, but Nozawa Onsen Ski Resort announced its opening a week ago.
+I thought the slopes wouldn't open for a while, but then a week ago, Nozawa Onsen Ski Resort announced its opening.
 The long-awaited winter season has finally arrived.
-I was worried, wondering if they would actually be able to open, but I went to Nozawa Onsen Ski Resort, which safely opened on November 30th!
+I had some worries about whether they would actually be able to open, but I went to Nozawa Onsen Ski Resort, which opened on November 30th!

 When I woke up in the morning, it was raining in the hot spring town of Nozawa Onsen Village.

-Believing that it would be snowing on the mountaintop, we got ready and headed to the ski resort.
+Believing that it would be snowing at the summit, I got ready and headed to the ski resort.

-When we arrived at the ski resort parking lot at 8am, we saw cars with license plates from not only Nagano Prefecture but also Tokyo, Kanto, and Kansai, lined up, and we could see firsthand that many skiers and snowboarders had been looking forward to the opening of the ski resort today.
+Arriving at the ski resort's parking lot at 8 a.m., I saw cars with license plates from Nagano Prefecture, as well as Tokyo and other parts of the Kanto and Kansai regions, and I could really feel how many skiers and snowboarders had been looking forward to the opening today.

 "There's a lot of snowfall in the Hakuba area, and when it snows there, there's less snow in Nozawa Onsen.
 Hopefully it will start snowing towards mid-December," we overheard a local saying.
 At 8:30, the gates to the Nagasaka Gondola station opened, accompanied by a greeting from Nozawa Onsen Ski Resort President Katagiri.
 People boarded the gondolas one after another and headed towards the summit